-Several parties make up the participants of a TSP CA, including:
+Several parties make up the participants of a TSP Subordinate CA, including:

+- Subordinate CA,

-- The NR-CA, - The direct superior CA that signed the TSP CA, that could be either: - An ECAC Government/Commercial intermediate CA - The TSP CA itself, i.e. the certification authority of the TSP, - Registration Authorities (RA) used by the TSP to register end-entities to which end-entity certificates are issued, - Subscribers, - Relying parties.
+- Registration Authorities (RA) used by the TSP to register end-entities to which end-entity certificates are issued,

+- Subscribers,

+- Relying parties.

 These participants, collectively called PKI participants, and their roles are described in the following sections.